 Real estate listings and prices change every day – sometimes multiple times per day.
 Photos are updated, property descriptions are edited, prices are reduced, and listings are changed from Active to Pending to Sold.

 Printed media like real estate magazines have lead times – there is a deadline for the ad to be submitted, time for printing, and then the magazines must be distributed to racks and boxes all over the area.
 All of this takes place before the reader even picks up a copy.
 By now, it has been several days since the ad submission deadline, and no doubt many of the listings have been changed in MLS.
+Printed media’s lag times mean it will not be consistently up-to-date and cannot help the listing agent to sell your home fast.

 4. Real estate magazine ads provide limited property descriptions and usually only 1 photograph.